Deepayan137/ocr-pipeline/README.md

 ## To run the code

 ```
-python ocr.py batch_ocr --path path/to/directory --lang language/
+python ocr_multib.py batch_ocr --path=path/to/directory --lang=language/ --save_file=/path/to/saved/model
 ```

-The above code will create a folder, Prediction inside which there will be recognized text in the form of text files with names corresponding to the image name.
+The above code will create a folder, Predictions_CRNN inside which there will be recognized text in the form of text files with names corresponding to the image name.

 ## pretrained models